univention/scim-services/docs/architecture/milestone3.md

     - This raises the maintenance effort.
 To counter that, refactorings with the goal of a common code base should be evaluated.
 - Changes done to SCIM are synchronized to the UDM DB asynchronously.
 - Changes done to UDM are synchronized to the SCIM DB asynchronously.
-- Errors encountered by either consumer are logged and sent to the Provisioning with realm `sync-error` and topic `scim2udm` or `udm2scim`, encoded as SCIM errors (see [RFC 7644 section 3.12](https://datatracker.ietf.org/doc/html/rfc7644#section-3.12)).
+- Errors encountered by either consumer are still logged, but now also sent to the Provisioning with realm `sync-error` and topic `scim2udm` or `udm2scim`, encoded as SCIM errors (see [RFC 7644 section 3.12](https://datatracker.ietf.org/doc/html/rfc7644#section-3.12)).
 - Data in the SCIM and UDM databases is _eventually_ consistent.
+- The UDM REST API and SCIM API use the same backend for locking during the creation of globally unique values like usernames and email addresses.
+  - If we were to implement a locking mechanism today, we wouldn't use UDM or LDAP.
+    They are too slow, lack atomic functions and automatic cleanup.
+    Redis, etcd and memcached come to mind.
+  - We split a decision about a new locking backend from the implementation of the SCIM service and start with the existing one in UDM.
+    Its code should be extracted from UDM and moved into a Python library that will be used by SCIM and UDM.
 - Performance tests show an excellent performance.
   - Read performance unchanged from MS1.
   - Write performance is almost back to that of MS1.